esteves-esta/women-fronted-metal-bands/README.md

   - [x] Export as csv

 ### ✍️ Todo
-- [ ] Button to play a random track
 - [ ] Make site responsive

 - [ ] Create playlist or add liked songs list to a playlist on deezer